kensei-te/mat_interp/README.md

 [Usage](#usage)

 ## Overview
-This code iaas to perform neural networks learning of preliminary or repository experimental data, to simulate future experiments.
+This code is to perform neural networks learning of preliminary or repository experimental data, to simulate future experiments.
 For details, refer to:

 ![gif](overview.gif)